tkoskimi/yaag-core/README.md

 Test
 -
-If you want to execute the tests, then follow these steps:
+The tests are executed with these steps:

-1. `$ make clea`
+1. `$ make clean`
 2. `$ make test`
 3. `$ ./build/yaag`

-If you want to add tests for a new module, follow the existing examples.
-Remember to add the execution of the tests to the `main.test.c`.
+If you add tests for a new module, follow the existing examples.
+Remember to append the execution of the tests to the `main.test.c`.